mrworf/detrackify-email/README.md

 `--hardfail` instead of outputting unprocessed mail when an error occurs, it stops processing and exits with 1 (note that when run from command line, this is always the behavior)

+`--stripquery` will remove any parameters attached to an image's URL, ie `https://www.shady-site.com/nice-logo.png?track=879384yutr93478` becomes `https://www.shady-site.com/nice-logo.png`.
+This is *experimental* and without this option the log will show what images it would strip.
+It's experimental because there's no guarantee that this won't break the image.

 ## Ubuntu installation

 Please use the following apt line instead of pip3